 In certain circumstances, child custody is another area where adultery may play a part.

-Again, in order for that to happen, you must show that it had a specific, substantial impact.
+Again, for that to happen, you must show that it had a specific, substantial impact.
 Having an affair doesn’t automatically disqualify one parent or the other from receiving custody.
-If it negatively impacts parenting ability, however, then it often plays a role.
+However, if it negatively impacts parenting ability, it often plays a role.

-• Did your ex miss important events like birthdays, school plays, or baseball games while engaged in an affair?
+- Did your ex miss important events like birthdays, school plays, or baseball games while having an affair?

 If infidelity directly led to poor parenting choices, the court can consider this.